The most common fat loss myths debunked

 Here are the most common fat loss myths I often get asked about

 Should I cut out carbs?

 So people who cut out carbs and lose weight do so not because there is anything inherently bad about carbs, but simply because they are restricting themselves from consuming an entire food group.
-By eating less of a food group which they would have usually been eating, their chances of eating less calories naturally would be lower.
-Who wants to live a life eating no; pasta, bagels, banana’s, potatoes?
+By eating less of a food group which they would have usually been eating, their chances of eating fewer calories naturally would be lower.
+Who wants to live a life eating no pasta, bagels, bananas or potatoes?
 Certainly not me.